MV Tokitae: Construction

-Launch
+Launch and early problems

 The official public unveiling occurred on June 8, 2014, at the Clinton ferry terminal.
 The ferry made its maiden voyage on June 30, 2014.
 The Tokitae's first week of service was marred by a hydraulic leak and a design flaw that caused cars to scrape against the car ramps.

-On April 13, 2015, with 174 passengers on board, the Tokitae lost one of its engines and went dead in the water for about an hour.
-The vessel used a tug to get to Mukilteo where the passengers disembarked.
-The Tokitae then drifted around Possession Sound until the problem was fixed.

-The Tokitae had lost propulsion a total of 18 times in its first 13 months, causing frequent delays.
-Regular passengers quipped that "If there's a delay, it's probably the Tokitae".
+In the vessel's first 13 months it lost propulsion a total of 18 times.